Certificate of Incorporation

 Your certificate could be requested in numerous scenarios.
 You will probably have to produce it initially when you open your business bank account.
 This is due to the bank needing evidence of the legal existence of your company.
 You may need to show the certificate when selling shares to investors, or when you are applying for different funding or setting up a loan, creating an overseas division of the business and lastly, if you are registering for overseas taxes.

-In most other circumstances, you won’t need to provide the certificate, and will only need to say your company name and registration number.
+In most other circumstances, you won’t need to provide the certificate, and will only need to give your company name and registration number.

 Do I need a new Certificate of Incorporation if I change my company name?

 If you change your company name, you will need a Certificate of Incorporation for the Change of Name.
 Aside from the company name, all other details stated on the new certificate will be exactly the same as the original, including the company registration number and the date of incorporation.
 You should keep copies of both the old and new certificate at your company’s registered office address.

 What if I should lose my Certificate of Incorporation?